 Study of ratio and proportion, statistics, probability, geometry and measurement.
 Laboratory work and research-based methods of teaching course topics are included.
-Prerequisite: A grade of "C" or better in MAT105 or departmental approval.
+Prerequisite: Math placement category 4 or higher, or a grade of "C" or better in MAT 105, and early childhood/elementary or elementary/middle education major.